sbatson5/imposter-syndrome-blog/content/posts/2019-04-16---What-Its-Like-To-Work-Remote.md

 tags:
   - "Engineering"
   - "Lifestyle"
 description: "I worked remotely for two and a half years.
 There were a few things I liked and a few things I didn't.
-What is it really like to work from home?"
+What is it really like to work from home full time?"
 ---

 ![Home Office](/media/home-office.jpg)